takanorip/eleventy-google-fonts/README.md

 # eleventy-google-fonts

-A Nunjucks shortcode to optimize Google Fonts.
+A eleventy shortcode to optimize Google Fonts.
 This shortcode download and inline Google Font's CSS.

 ## Installation